gofr-dev/gofr/docs/references/context/page.md

   ```

 - `Binding multipart-form data / urlencoded form data `
-  - To bind multipart-form data, you can use the Bind method similarly.
+  - To bind multipart-form data or url-encoded form, you can use the Bind method similarly.
 The struct fields should be tagged appropriately
     to map the form fields to the struct fields.
+The supported content types are `multipart/form-data` and `application/x-www-form-urlencoded`

     ```go
     type Data struct {